Disappearance of Claudia Lawrence

-Claudia Elizabeth Lawrence (born 27 February 1974) is an English woman who was last seen and heard from on 18 March 2009.
-She was employed as a chef at the University of York's Goodricke College at the time of her disappearance.
-Although the police have treated Lawrence's case as that of murder, with various people arrested but later released, her fate is unclear.
+On 18 March 2009, Claudia Elizabeth Lawrence (born 27 February 1974), a 35-year-old chef at the University of York's Goodricke College, was last seen leaving work in Heworth, York.
+She was later spotted near her home and spoke to both of her parents by phone that evening.
+Despite appearing in good spirits, she failed to report for work the next day and has not been seen or heard from since.
+Police later treated the case as a suspected murder, with multiple individuals arrested and subsequently released without charge.
+Lawrence's fate remains unknown.

 Background

-Claudia Lawrence was born in Malton, North Yorkshire in 1974.
+Claudia Elizabeth Lawrence was born on 27 February 1974 in Malton, North Riding of Yorkshire.
 She spent her early life with her father Peter (died 2021), mother Joan and older sister Ali.
 Lawrence's father was a prosperous solicitor.
 Her mother was a member of Malton Town Council and served a term as mayor of the town.